freqtrade/freqtrade/docs/bot-basics.md

 # Freqtrade basics

-This page will try to teach you some basic concepts on how freqtrade works and operates.
+This page provides you some basic concepts on how Freqtrade works and operates.

 ## Freqtrade terminology

-* Trade: Open position
+* Trade: Open position.
 * Open Order: Order which is currently placed on the exchange, and is not yet complete.
 * Pair: Tradable pair, usually in the format of Quote/Base (e.g. XRP/USDT).
 * Timeframe: Candle length to use (e.g. `"5m"`, `"1h"`, ...).